tkmarsten/readme-generator/README.md

 ## Usage

 To use, clone this repository and run `npm i` to install the required packages.
 After installation, use `node index.js` to run the program.
+A demo of this program can be found [here](https://youtu.be/fErHGsypjI8).

 ## Contribution